The Newest Companies Coming Out Of Incubators: EdTech

 I FEEL THE EARTH MOVE: EdSurge is hearing rumblings of a couple of big industry players preparing to dive more deeply into the K-12 education space.
 It’s a strong indicator that the marketplace is maturing.
 It also surely rachets up the competition.
 Disney is one big mover; the other, well, take three guesses.
 Disney’s plans include introducing curriculum into some of its digital offerings that has been developed in collaboration with world-class university educators.
 The second effort is going after edtech’s biggest buzz word, namely adaptive learning.
 Execution will be crucial and bigness is no guarantee of success.
 But the stakes are getting serious, folks.
 Stay tuned.

-LIFE-SIZE LEGO BLOCKS: Here’s a project that has blown our collective, EdSurgent minds: Polish-born wiz kid, Marcin Jakubowski, has an inspiring Kickstart project going on to build a “global village construction set” by sharing the open source specs to build the tools someone would need to build a house, village, or town.
+LIFE-SIZE LEGO BLOCKS: Here’s a project that has blown our collective, EdSurgent minds: Polish-born wiz kid Marcin Jakubowski has an inspiring Kickstart project going on to build a “global village construction set” by sharing the open source specs to build the tools someone would need to build a house, village, or town.
 It’s a marvelous example of how DIY culture is flourishing in the Internet era.
-Even though Jakubowski seems to want to build Settlers of Catan-like villages, why not schools?
+Even though Marcin seems to want to build Catan-like villages, why not schools?